Have a question? Click on a question to find the answer. You may also contact our Scholarship Specialist directly at (530) 378-8416.

 - The number of units confirming full-time enrollment (minimum of 12 units), either in a lump sum or per class so that the total may be manually calculated.

-I don’t have access to a computer.
-Does the application still need to be typed?
+I don't have access to a computer.
+Does the application still need to be submitted on-line?

 What is the process to apply for a 5th Year Undergraduate Award?